What Is History? Introducing History to Kids

-As we said before, historians can be involved in all kinds of different activities during the course of a typical working day.
+As we said before, historians can be involved in all kinds of different activities during a typical working day.

-So in the table below, you can see a selection of the places an historian might go and the work they might do there.
+So in the table below, you can see a selection of the places a historian might go and the work they might do there.
 Some of it might surprise you!

 Things Historians Do